Search results for

 Almost everyone has been through situations like cracked screens, water-damaged phones, and blank screens that won’t respond.
 When these inevitable events occur, it’s usually not the phone itself that causes the most panic, it’s the thought of losing what is stored on the device.
 Fortunately, if the underlying hardware is still intact, it may be possible to extract your precious data even if the screen is broken.

-Data extraction from an Android device with a broken screen is simple enough if the data is stored on an SD card.
+Extracting the data from an Android device with a broken screen is simple enough if the data is stored on an SD card.
 You can simply eject the card and slot it into a computer.
-However, Android doesn’t use external storage for many critical files, including contacts, messages, call logs, app data, pictures, and audio files.
+However, the list of phones with expandable storage has shrunk in recent years.
+Android also doesn’t use external storage for many critical files, including contacts, messages, call logs, app data, pictures, and audio files.
 This leaves you with no recourse but to find a way to access your phone’s interface.
 Here’s what you can do to access data from a phone with a blank screen.

 QUICK ANSWER

 The safest method to extract data from a damaged Android device is to connect it to an external display using a USB-C to HDMI dongle.
-In most cases, you’ll also need to connect a keyboard and mouse to control the device.
+If the device has a non-functional touchscreen, you’ll also need to connect a keyboard and mouse to control the device.

 However, it’s not feasible to recover files from a completely dead Android device.
-In such cases, your best bet would be to replace the display or seek help from a data recovery professional.
+In such cases, you will have to replace the faulty component or seek help from a data recovery professional.

 Extract data with a USB-C dongle and external display